mlabs-haskell/doc-drive-cardano-components/docs/examples/hydra-demo.md

-# building transactions by hand
+# Building transactions by hand

 to construct a cardano-api `TxBody` we need first the bodyContent.
-We will construct a cardano-api `TxBodyContent BuildTx AlonzoEra`, for which we need, in particular, the two fields `txIns` and `txOuts`
+We will construct a cardano-api `TxBodyContent BuildTx AlonzoEra`, for which we need, in particular, the two fields `txIns` and `txOuts`.

-## constructing the fitting txIns
+## Constructing the fitting txIns

 The `txIns` field expects a value of the following type:

 `type TxIns build era = [(TxIn, BuildTxWith build (Witness WitCtxTxIn era))]`

-so, next to the TxIn itself, there is the information of whether the TxIn needs a `KeyWitness` or a `ScriptWitness`
+so, next to the TxIn itself, there is the information of whether the TxIn needs a `KeyWitness` or a `ScriptWitness`.
+The hydra-demo project offers the following two helper functions:

 ```haskell
 -- for spending with a KeyWitness